-Recalls also that due to the water scarcity menace in Dukku in the late 70s and 80s, the people were hit hard by the epidemic of guinea worm disease that was widely spread until the intervention of the Jimmy Carter Foundation (the guinea worm eradication program) headed by the former Nigerian Head of State, Gen. Yakubu Gowon (Rtd.) that the disease was eradicated and strongly recommended the provision of portable drinking water to the people of Dukku.
+Also recalls that due to the water scarcity menace in Dukku in the late 70s and 80s, the people were hit hard by the epidemic of guinea worm disease that was widely spread until the intervention of the Jimmy Carter Foundation (the guinea worm eradication program) headed by the former Nigerian Head of State, Gen. Yakubu Gowon (rtd) that the disease was eradicated and strongly recommended the provision of portable drinking water to the people of Dukku;

-Worried that if adequate measures are not put in place to bring a lasting solution to the water scarcity problem in Dukku, the people and their herds will be left with no alternative than to migrate to other areas with availability of water which will lead to food insecurity as it will greatly affect farming activities.
+Worried that if adequate measures are not put in place to bring a lasting solution to the water scarcity problem in Dukku, the people and their herds will be left with no alternative than to migrate to other areas with availability of water which will lead to food insecurity as it will greatly affect farming activities;

-Aware also that the North-East Development Commission (NEDC) is a government intervention agency established to among other things to tackle the menace of poverty, illiteracy level, ecological problems and any other related environmental or developmental challenges in the North-East states to provide sustainable economic stability and growth in the region.
+Aware also that the North-East Development Commission (NEDC) is a government intervention agency established to among other things to tackle the menace of poverty, illiteracy level, ecological problems and any other related environmental or developmental challenges in the North-East states to provide sustainable economic stability and growth in the region;

-- (i) urge the North-East Development Commission (NEDC) to:- - (a) construct an all-encompassing water supply project comprising of boreholes, boosting stations and collection/distribution channel from Mayo-Lamido 8km away from Dukku for Dukku town and its environs; - (b) construct modern Earth Dams in the most vulnerable villages and communities in Dukku Local Government Area that are on water channels that run to the River Gongola particularly in Waziri South; Waziri North; Zange and Kunde Wards; - (c) mandate the Committees on North-East Development Commission (NEDC) and Legislative Compliance (When Constituted) to ensure compliance.
+- (i) urge the North-East Development Commission (NEDC) to: - (a) construct an all-encompassing water supply project comprising of boreholes, boosting stations and collection/distribution channel from Mayo-Lamido 8km away from Dukku for Dukku town and its environs, - (b) construct modern Earth Dams in the most vulnerable villages and communities in Dukku Local Government Area that are on water channels that run to the River Gongola particularly in Waziri South; Waziri North; Zange and Kunde Wards; - (ii) mandate the Committees on North-East Development Commission (NEDC), and Legislative Compliance (when constituted) to ensure compliance (Hon.
+Abdullahi El-Rasheed Dukku/Nafada Federal Constituency and 10 Others).